Launch at your own risk!

 Fire regimes also changed with the settlement of Anglo-Americans to the area.
 Fires, which were typically frequent, low-intensity fires were perceived as a threat.
 By suppressing fires, large fuel loads accumulated and the fires that did burn were huge, high-intensity wildfires as is currently being seen in the West.
 The suppression of fire regimes changed nutrient cycles and decreased diversity.
 We are now seeing the effects of 100 years of fire suppression, and higher temperatures and reduced moisture availability associated with climate change.

 All of this human development brought nonnative species to this area and the rest of the country.
 Some nonnative species are successful at spreading and invading an area, disrupting its ecology by outcompeting native species, disrupting food chains, and changing nutrient cycles.
 These invasive exotic species in Glen Canyon NRA include nonnative plants like tamarisk (salt cedar, Tamarix chinensis), Russian olive (Elaeagnus angustifolia), ravennagrass (Saccharum ravennae), and cheatgrass (Bromus tectorum).
 Invasive nonnative aquatic species include walleye (Stizostedion vitreum), fathead minnow (Pimephales promelas), New Zealand mudsnail (Potamopyrgus antipodarum), and water naiad (Naias marina).
 Eradicating invasive exotics is difficult, but can help native species reestablish themselves.
-Zebra mussels (Dreissena polymorpha), though not yet found in Lake Powell, are native to Eurasia, compete with native species, and clog pipes.
+Quagga (Dreissena bugensis)and zebra mussels (Dreissena polymorpha) are native to Eurasia, compete with native species, and clog pipes.
 They typically spread by vessels which have been in an infested body of water and have not been allowed to dry completely or decontaminated before entering another body of water.
-Zebra mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu, a program is in place to prevent zebra mussels from spreading to Lake Powell.
+Quagga mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu.
+A program is in place to prevent quagga and zebra mussels from spreading to Lake Powell.

 Research conducted at Glen Canyon NRA provides insights on how some environmental factors change and affect the area.
 Continued research can be an important tool for understanding the role of change in an environment.
 Current research topics at Glen Canyon NRA include geology, soil, sound levels, archeological resources, frog and vegetation populations, and the affects of flows from Glen Canyon Dam on fish populations.
 Inventory and monitoring of plants and animals can reveal more about the resources of the area, and the natural processes and human actions which affect them.
 Consider your actions: how will they affect the environment you live in?